 A completed online entry form with at least one team member details to secure a provisional entry.

-Closing date for entries and full payment before
+Closing date for entries 13 March 2017.
+An on line entry and full payment required before this date.

 E-Mail proof of payment to firstname.lastname@example.org

-TBC - per team of two + one media person (see media tab for more information).
+R 30 000 - per pair + one media person (see media tab for more information)

 ENTRY FEE INCLUDES

 A full service 500 km Expedition Adventure which forms part of the Adventure Racing World Series.